 MAY we go on holiday this month?
-Ok, perhaps we're not the best when it comes to puns, but we are the best at booking memory-making holidays and alternative trips.
+Ok, perhaps we're not the best when it comes to puns, but we're confident that we're the best at creating memory-making holidays and truly alternative trips.

 Pioneering travellers can discover Europe’s newest country with us; Kosovo only declared independence in 2008.
 Explore a landscape of snow-capped mountains, wildflower meadows, gorges and waterfalls.
 In the towns and villages, Islamic and Orthodox Christian influences are evident in the abundant mosques and monasteries.
 The lively capital, Prishtina, is the perfect base from which to explore the Serb enclave of Gracanica where Byzantine frescoes abound.
 Don’t miss the chance to wander the narrow cobbled streets of the Ottoman city, Prizren, admiring old stone houses, exquisite mosques and Turkish baths.